Don-Paul behaves as a genuine soloist...He is an artist!

 — Christian Lauba

-Don-Paul has showcased his virtuosity as a soloist with esteemed ensembles, including the Thailand Philharmonic Orchestra, Musa Horti, and the University of Florida Symphony Orchestra.
-A passionate advocate for contemporary music, he has premiered over 100 new works for saxophone by established composers, contributing significantly to the evolution of modern musical expression.
+Don-Paul has performed as a soloist with esteemed ensembles, including the Thailand Philharmonic Orchestra, Musa Horti, and the Leuven New Music Ensemble.
+A passionate advocate for contemporary music, he has premiered over 100 new works for saxophone by established composers, contributing significantly to the evolution of modern musical expression in and through the saxophone.
 Recent commissions include works by Ramon Lazkano, Stratis Minakakis, María Eugenia Luc, Yotam Haber, Katarina Miljokovic, and Nicholas Tzortzis, among many others.

-Don-Paul was a prizewinner at the prestigious 4th Jean-Marie Londeix International Saxophone Competition in Bangkok, Thailand.
-Recently, EBM won the third and special prizes at the International Chamber Music Competition in Illzach, France.
-In 2017, they garnered first and special prizes at the Concours d'Interprétation de la Ville de Boulogne-Billancourt.
-Don-Paul was also awarded the Harriet Hale Woolley Scholarship for academic study in Paris, France for the 2013-2014 year.
-Other awards include prizewinner in the 2013 Marco Fiorindo Chamber Music Competition, University of Florida Concerto Competition, and the Susquehanna University Concerto Competition, along with several others.
+Among many competition accolades, Don-Paul was a prizewinner at the prestigious 4th Jean-Marie Londeix International Saxophone Competition in Bangkok, Thailand.
+As a member of various international chamber ensembles, he won the grand prize at the Saint-Saëns International Music Competition and was a finalist at the Supernova Kamermuziek Wedstrijd in partnership with the Klara Festival.
+He also received third prize and a special prize at the International Chamber Music Competition in Illzach, France.
+In 2017, his ensemble was awarded first prize and the special prize at the Concours d'Interprétation de la Ville de Boulogne-Billancourt.
+Additionally, Don-Paul was awarded the Harriet Hale Woolley Scholarship for academic study in Paris, France, during the 2013–2014 academic year.

 Don-Paul is an avid clinician and gives masterclasses throughout Europe and the United States.
 Currently, he serves on the faculty at the Susquehanna University High School Wind Ensemble Institute in Selinsgrove, Pennsylvania.
 He served on the faculty at the College of Central Florida in Ocala, Florida where he taught applied study in both saxophone and clarinet.
 Concurrently, he served as the saxophone teaching assistant at the University of Florida.